- It’s okay to identify as disabled: Zoe

 Client benefits: An extended family (chosen, not inherited!)

 I can’t help myself!
 At the end of the day, at home, I have to share with my own family the joys of my day – many which have been the simplest of things.

 Client Benefits: They know they are worth bragging about.

 Patience hasn’t always been my strong point, my old career in news probably has something to do with that, eternally racing towards the next bulletin.
 Now here I am, part of a story where nothing happens in a hurry and it is so refreshing, especially the moments when everyone stops for a cuppa.
 There was guilt at first – that I was being paid a lovely hourly rate and should be earning those dollars, not having a natter.
 No guilt anymore.
 Talking fixes lots of things.

 Client Benefits: Calm vibes (no-one tips an impatient waiter)

 Six months into my new career with Mable, the transition from TV news reporter to support worker has been seamless with the baseline requirement essentially the same: the ability, and desire, to connect with people, to listen and to care.
-To be a people person.
-That’s really all it takes.

 My only regret?
 That I hadn’t started this journey sooner!